bhanu7410/ENRON/README.md

-# React + Vite
+# ENRON

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+## Purpose

+To create a personal finance website to enable simple financial tracking and visualizing reports based on the expenditure and other metrics

+### Estimated Development Time

+Forever(but will be a learning process to React and JS packages and other API calls. )

+# Plugins might require instalation

 -   [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 -   [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh